-When placing two cats in one carrier, you must make sure that both cats are comfortable and isn’t crammed within the carrier.
-You need a good sized carrier that can fit both cats with enough space and room for involuntary movement.
+When placing two cats in one carrier, you must make sure that both cats are comfortable and aren’t crammed within the carrier.
+You need a good-sized carrier that can fit both cats with enough space and room for involuntary movement.

 Both cats must be able to sit, stand up and turn around.
 Preferably both cats must be of average size at most.
 The carrier must also be well suited and should withstand the weight of the felines in order to obtain a good experience.

-Below are a few examples of cat carriers that fits this criteria and dimension in order to allow both cats together in the same carrier.
+Below are a few examples of cat carriers that fit this criteria and dimension in order to allow both cats together in the same carrier.

 1. MASKEYON Airline Approved Pet Carrier.

 The Maskeyon carrier is an approved TSA carrier accepted by all airlines.
-This carrier is collapsible on either sides which gives more space and room when needed.
-The easy to enter and exit feature is surrounded by a firm mesh covering with a strong structure and padded mat for extra comfort.
+This carrier is collapsible on either side which gives more space and room when needed.
+The easy-to-enter and exit features are surrounded by a firm mesh covering with a strong structure and padded mat for extra comfort.

 - Can carry pets of up to 20 pounds.